 - A risk analysis

 - The project scope and predicted project outcome

 - The recommended action

-- The return on investment (Although this section leads the business case, it also needs to be reviewed after all the data has been interpreted.)
+- An investment appraisal, including the predicted return on investment (Although this section leads the business case, it also needs to be reviewed after all the data has been interpreted.)